 The government estimates that this planned phase-out of some forms of problematic plastics will remove more than 2 billion single-use plastic items from our landfills or environment each year.

 The government is presently working with stakeholders and business groups to formulate a plan for the phase-out of types of expanded polystyrene, single-use cups and wet wipes.
+Full details on what can and cannot be made or used is on the Ministry for the Environment website.

 To learn more about the government response to the report, read Actions underway in response to the Rethinking plastics report on the Ministry for the Environment website.